-1. The Capital Projects fund showed a loss of \$2.4 million.
-This was due primarily to the Town road bond project, various park improvement projects, the demolition of an old elementary school, and the beginning of the phosphorus removal project.
-This loss will be made up in FY 2019 with the permanent bonding of the road project debt.
+The Capital Projects fund showed a loss of \$873 thousand.
+This was due primarily to the Town road bond project and the beginning of the Wheeler School renovation project.
+This loss was minimized with the permanent bonding of the road project debt and bonding for a portion of the school renovation project.
+Future bonding in FY 2020 will cover this loss.